Chapter 2. Combining Algebra and Geometry [1.5 Weeks]

 Many instructors do require WileyPLUS.
 If your section is using WileyPLUS, it is important that you buy a bundle that includes a WileyPLUS access code since you will need it in order to submit homework.
 A WileyPLUS access code includes an online electronic version of the textbook.
 You can obtain an access code in one of three ways:

-- Buy a new hard copy of the text bundled with WileyPLUS access code from the bookstore.
+- Buy a new copy of the text bundled with WileyPLUS access code from the bookstore.

-- Buy a College Algebra and Trigonometry 1E WileyPLUS access code directly from the publisher’s website.
+- Buy a Precalculus: A Prelude to Calculus 2E access code directly from the publisher’s website.

-- Buy a College Algebra and Trigonometry 1E WileyPLUS access code directly from the bookstore.
+- Buy a Precalculus: A Prelude to Calculus 2E WileyPLUS access code directly from the bookstore.

 If you go for option (2) or (3) above, then you will only have access to the book electronically through WileyPLUS.
 Whether you have purchased an access code or not, all students have immediate and free access to register for our class WileyPLUS page.
-Free trial access expires two weeks after the semeter starts.
+Free trial access expires two weeks after the semester starts.

 Center for Tutoring and Academic Excellence